-- Suggested frequency of ESIs were based on author's expert opinion included no more than 4 ESIs and/or suprascapular nerve blocks (SSNBs) should be performed in a 6-month period of time, no more than 6 ESIs and/or SSNBs should be performed in a 12-month period of time regardless of the number of levels, no more than 2 TFESIs should be performed at a single setting (e.g., single level bilaterally or 2 levels), and for CESIs or ILESIs, only 1 level per session may be performed and NOT in conjunction with a TFESI injection.
+- Suggested frequency of ESIs were based on author's expert opinion included no more than 4 ESIs and/or SSNBs should be performed in a 6-month period of time, no more than 6 ESIs and/or SSNBs should be performed in a 12-month period of time regardless of the number of levels, no more than 2 TFESIs should be performed at a single setting (eg, single level bilaterally or two levels), and for CESIs or ILESIs, only one level per session may be performed and NOT in conjunction with a TFESI injection.

 - Local anesthesia is sufficient for most cases.
-Occasional minimally to moderate conscious sedation is appropriate and if MAC is utilized the need for such stations should be clearly documented in the medical record.
+Occasional minimally to moderate conscious sedation is appropriate and if monitored anesthesia care is utilized the need for such stations should be clearly documented in the medical record.

-US Department of Veterans Affairs (VA)/US Department of Defense (DoD)19
+US Department of Veterans Affairs (VA)/US Department of Defense19